The best vegan cookbooks to inspire plant-powered meals!

-Although she’s best known for her work with chimpanzees, Jane Goodall is a long-term veggie and started a campaign called #EatMeatLess.
+Although she’s best known for her work with chimpanzees, Dr. Jane Goodall is a long-term veggie and started a campaign called #EatMeatLess.
 Her cookbook is ideal for those looking to reduce their consumption of animals as well as people already following a meat-free diet.
 You’ll find 80 delicious plant-based recipes that give you the tools you need to change your diet for the better.

 2. AfroVegan by Zoe Alakija

 Taking inspiration from her British-Nigerian heritage, Zoe Alakija has created this wonderful book of vibrant and exciting vegan recipes.
 These dishes promise to delight long-time vegans and the veggie-curious alike.
 It includes tons of thoughtfully put-together recipes that have been tried, tested, and promise to have even the most die-hard meat eaters onboard.
 The book is full of colorful photos featuring mouth-watering mains, decadent desserts, and everything in between.

 3. PLANT-BASED ON A BUDGET BY TONI OKAMOTO

 Toni Okamoto is on a mission to prove that a healthy plant-based diet is not just for the wealthy.
 This is one of the best vegan cookbooks in terms of accessibility, making it ideal for new vegans.
 These delicious plant-based meals can be prepared in 30 minutes or less with simple, easy-to-find ingredients.
 From breakfast hashes to tamales to pasta dishes, salads, and sweet treats, this book covers it all.

 4. easy low-cal vegan eats by jillian glenn